The Challenges of Incident Detection and Escalation

 Improvement is critical, because privacy laws are increasing globally and regulators are only increasing scrutiny of organizations who prove to be slow to investigate, slow to notify and have experienced repeat data incidents.

 To manage regulatory risk and maintain an effective incident response lifecycle, be sure your organization:

 - Executes timely notification

-- Has the tools to produce real-time trend analysis & actionable insights from the privacy program
+- Leverages tools to produce real-time trend analysis & actionable privacy insights

-- Is always current with changing global breach regulations
+- Stays current with changing global breach regulations

 As your organization’s data grows in volume and complexity, the need for timely, efficient incident detection and escalation will only increase.
-Regulator scrutiny and customer awareness of data privacy rights are also increasing.
+Regulator scrutiny and customer awareness of data privacy rights have also increased exponentially.